bojko108/space-commando/README.md

 * Start a new game
 * Continue from last save
+* Delete save
-* View controls - check keyboard controls
+* View controls
 * Quit game

 ### Gameplay

 After a fierce space battle the player manages to escape, but his spaceship is badly damaged.
 His only chance is to look for parts to repair the ship in an old abandoned base, located on a nearby planet.
 The problem is the base has been taken over by hostile aliens.

-The player landed his spaceship on a remote planet and found an old base and now he is searching for supplies and spare parts for his ship.
+The player lands his spaceship near the old base and now is searching for supplies and spare parts for to repair it.
 Player's ship has a broken Dark Matter Module, which can be found in the Storage Room.
+The game starts at this point.

-When the game starts the player is running out of oxygen and has to find the Main Control Room to turn base life support systems back on.
+When the game starts the player is running out of oxygen and has to find the Main Control Room to turn Base Life Support Systems back on.
 The access to the Main Computer is blocked by a password.
-The player has to decipher the password in order to login, turn life support systems back on and find the Storage Room location.
-When the player is near the main computer, the game waits for him to enter the password.
+The player has to decipher the password in order to login, turn Life Support Systems back on and find the Storage Room location.
+When the player is near the Main Computer, the game waits for him to enter the password.
 After the player has the password it's oxygen level is set to full and no longer decreases.
 The minimap is also updated: `Buildings` layer and Storage Room are added to the map.
 All enemies of type `Soldier` will be set in `Chasing` mode.

 After the player locates and takes the Dark Matter Module he can return and repair the Spaceship and leave the planet for good.
 At this point all commanders will be set in `Chasing` mode.

-When the player have the Dark Matter Module and he is near the spaceship the game will end.
+When the player have the Dark Matter Module and is near the spaceship he can start repairing it.
+In order to do that he must stay for at least 10 seconds near the ship or the process will be interrupted.

 During the entire game the player has to deal with hostile aliens which will try to kill him.
-There are three types of enemies, described bellow.

 # Game setup